Performance management conduct: the mistaken workplace bully – how you can keep the lines clear

 When it comes to countering an employee claim about performance management conduct amounting to bullying and that the management action was neither reasonable nor was it carried out reasonably, it will be crucial that employers can demonstrate that there is a clear, fair and objective performance management process.
 In short, employers must have proper policy and procedure documentation that is transparent to all and consistently applied to address any performance concerns.

-iHR Australia has identified key leadership behaviours and important appraisal and feedback preparation techniques in order to help managers and supervisors conduct successful performance appraisals. iHR Australia’s on-site training for managing team performance helps participants to identify and internalise leadership behaviours that will foster a high performance culture as well as management approaches for under-performance.
+iHR Australia has identified key leadership behaviours and important appraisal and feedback preparation techniques in order to help managers and supervisors conduct successful performance appraisals. iHR Australia’s managing everyday performance helps participants to identify and internalise leadership behaviours that will foster a high performance culture as well as management approaches for under-performance.
 Participants learn techniques to conduct effective everyday performance conversations and provide feedback that is fair, accurate and consistent with the expectations of workplace law.

 In iHR Australia’s performance management appraisal meetings training, the key focus is on how to deliver constructive and honest feedback and to learn the consequences of a poorly run appraisal.
 The program aims to equip your managers and supervisors with the capability to assess and deliver feedback with measurable and supporting evidence, and how to identify skill gaps and develop target developmental plans.